Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Discussion Conclusion

-\descr{LDP.} Our experiments showed that LDP can successfully reduce the success of both backdoor and membership inference attacks.
-For the former, LDP reduces attack accuracy further than state-of-the-art techniques such as clipping the norm of the gradient updates (``norm bounding'') and adding Gaussian noise (``weak DP'')~\cite{sun2019can}, although with a moderate cost in terms of utility. \edit{For instance, as showed in Section~\ref{settingone}, LDP ($\epsilon=3$) for EMNIST with 2,400 participants, mitigates the backdoor accuracy from 88\% to 10\%, while the utility is reduced from 92\% to 62\%.
-In a more FL-suited dataset, i.e., Reddit-comments, with 51,548 participants, LDP ($\epsilon=1.7$) decreases the backdoor accuracy for task1, task2, and task3 from 83\%, 78\%, and 81\% to around 45\%, 43\%, and 55\%.
-This comes in a reduction of utility from 19\% to 15\%.} However, this only works against an adversary that is assumed to be able to modify her model updates but not the algorithm running on her device; to some extent, this is akin to a {\em semi-honest} adversary.
+\edit{In a more FL-suited dataset, i.e., Reddit-comments, with 51,548 participants, LDP ($\epsilon{=}1.7$) decreases backdoor accuracy for task1, task2, and task3 from 83\%, 78\%, and 81\% to around 45\%, 43\%, and 55\%, with a reduction of utility from 19\% to 15\%.} However, this only works against an adversary that is assumed to be able to modify her model updates but not the algorithm running on her device; to some extent, this is akin to a {\em semi-honest} adversary.
 Whereas, if a {\em fully malicious} adversary does not add noise to her updates (i.e., she ``opts out'' from the LDP protocol), this could actually boost the accuracy of the backdoor attack.
 Our experiments in Section~\ref{settingtwo} confirmed this was the case, as applying DP constrains the set of possible solutions in the optimization problem during training on the participant's dataset.
 That is, not applying DP means the optimization problem has a larger space of solutions, and so any participant that does not apply DP can potentially have a bigger impact on the aggregated model.

 As for privacy, LDP is effective against membership inference -- specifically, the white-box attack presented in~\cite{nasr2019comprehensive} -- reducing the adversary's accuracy without destroying utility.
-For instance, as discussed in Section~\ref{membershipinferenceattacksetup}, LDP ($\epsilon=8.6$) reduces the accuracy of a global active attack from 91\% to 53\%, with utility going from 82\% to 68\% in CIFAR100.
+For instance, LDP ($\epsilon=8.6$) reduces the accuracy of a global active attack from 91\% to 53\%, with utility going from 82\% to 68\% in CIFAR100.
 However, LDP does not protect against property inference~\cite{melis2019exploiting}; this is not surprising since LDP only provides record-level privacy.